wp-plugins/recent-facebook-posts/readme.txt

 This plugin adds a widget to your WordPress installation which you can use to list your X most recent Facebook posts.
 This can be either posts from your personal profile or from one of your fanpages.

 = Why not simply use FB's likebox? =
-This plugin gives you the freedom to style your most recent facebook posts, thus giving you much more freedom.
-Also, this plugin outputs valid HTML and cached your facebook updates, so it is faster too.
+This plugin gives you the freedom to style your most recent facebook posts using plain old CSS, thus giving you much more freedom.
+Also, this plugin outputs valid HTML.
+Iframes are a thing of the past.
+Your Facebook posts are cached on your server so it is somewhat faster too.

 = How to configure this plugin? =
-Create a new Facebook application and fill in your website URL and domain.
-Then go to the configuration page of Recent Facebook Posts and fill in your app id and app secret.
+Create a new Facebook application and fill in the field where it asks for your website URL.
+Then go to the configuration page of Recent Facebook Posts and copy-paste your App ID and App Secret.
 Have a look at the screenshots if you're not clear about which fields you need.

 == Screenshots ==